 The carrying amount of the RP Aficamten Liability is based on our estimate of the future royalties to be paid to RPI ICAV over the life of the arrangement as discounted using an imputed rate of interest.
-The imputed rate of interest on the unamortized portion of the RP Aficamten Liability was approximately 22.4% as of March 31, 2023 and December 31, 2022.
+The imputed rate of interest on the unamortized portion of the RP Aficamten Liability was approximately 19.0% as of June 30, 2023 and 22.4% as of December 31, 2022.

-During the first quarter of 2023, we updated our analyses of the RP Aficamten RPA to reflect our assumptions resulting from ongoing global market research and to reflect other adjustments in connection with our anticipated commercialization.
-Our estimates regarding the amount of future royalty payments under the RP Aficamten RPA increased due to changes in management's estimates of unobservable inputs related to market conditions and timing.
-The adjustment is accounted for on a prospective basis in our liability calculation and did not result in a material change in our imputed interest rate or non-cash interest expense.
-We recognized \$5.4 million of non-cash interest expense in the three months ended March 31, 2023 related to the RP Aficamten RPA.
+During the first and second quarter of 2023, we updated our analyses of the RP Aficamten RPA to reflect our assumptions resulting from ongoing global market research and to reflect other adjustments in connection with our anticipated commercialization.
+Our estimates regarding the amount of future royalty payments under the RP Aficamten RPA increased from the fourth quarter of 2022 due to changes in management's estimates of unobservable inputs related to market conditions and timing.
+The adjustment is accounted for on a prospective basis in our liability calculation and resulted in changes in our imputed interest rate and non-cash interest expense from 22.4% and \$5.2 million in the fourth quarter of 2022, 22.4% and \$5.4 million in the first quarter of 2023, and to 19.0% and \$4.9 million in the second quarter of 2023, respectively.
+During the six months ended June 30, 2023, the change in estimate decreased our non-cash interest expense by \$0.8 million.